 When it comes to addressing, there are two kinds of addresses as clearly each software and hardware network will have two different addresses for sure.
 So, not surprisingly, one of them is the IP address related to the network's software, and the other one is the Mac Address or the hardware address.
-In this article, we will explore more about the Mac Address and how it works.

 What is MAC address?

+Do you know the MAC address meaning (MAC address full form)?
 A media access control address, popularly abbreviated as the MAC address, is typically hardwired to a significant connection device in your computer, known as the Network Interface Card.

 The Mac Address is a unique identifier assigned to a network interface controller (NIC) at the time of manufacture.
 It is to be used as a network address in communications within a network segment.
 This use is more pronounced in most IEEE 802 networking technologies, including Ethernet, Wi-Fi, and Bluetooth.